-Since their identification by Marler and Tamura, vocal dialects have been identified in a much wider array of taxa, including whales (Deecke, Ford, & Spong, 2000), hummingbirds (Wiley, 1971), seals (Casey, Reichmuth, Costa, & Le Boeuf, 2018), bats (Boughman & Wilkinson, 1998), and parrots (Wright, 1996).
+Since that time, vocal dialects have been identified in a much wider array of taxa, including whales (Deecke, Ford, & Spong, 2000), hummingbirds (Wiley, 1971), seals (Casey, Reichmuth, Costa, & Le Boeuf, 2018), bats (Boughman & Wilkinson, 1998), and parrots (Wright, 1996).
 While this vocal phenomenon is now more broadly acknowledged, the function and maintenance of dialects are still not well understood.

-This has created a conservation blind spot for organizations working with populations that demonstrate geographic variation in acoustic signaling.
+This lack of a general understanding of the functional significance of vocal dialects has created uncertainty for conservation organizations working with populations that demonstrate geographic variation in acoustic signaling.
 A species which exhibits multiple dialects could pose a problem when attempting to bolster small populations with individuals from larger ones; for example, individuals with non-matching dialects could fail to assimilate, preventing them from forming social bonds, attracting and acquiring mates, or reproducing (Laiolo, 2010; Podos & Warren, 2007).
 Consequently, this failure would reduce the fitness of the affected individuals and therefore the overall rate of population growth (Laiolo, 2010).
 Vocal dialects could also be problematic for conservationists in the context of reintroducing captive-bred individuals, particularly if released birds exhibit a different dialect than the host population.
-Thus, a thorough understanding of cultural traits exhibited by a species plays an important role in conservation; this is particularly relevant for all taxa which demonstrate cultural transmission of vocal dialect, including cetaceans, bats, and parrots.
+Thus, a thorough understanding of cultural traits exhibited by a species plays an important role in conservation; this is particularly relevant for all taxa which demonstrate cultural transmission of vocal dialects.

 Yellow-naped amazons, Amazona auropalliata, are large, Neotropical parrots that have been experiencing dramatic population decline for several decades (Wright, Lewis, Lezama-Lopez, Smith-Vidaurre, & Dahlin, 2019).
 Populations occur within lowland, seasonally dry tropical forests along both the Pacific and Caribbean coasts of Mesoamerica, ranging from southern Mexico to northern Costa Rica (Wright et al., 2019).
 In 1996, Wright documented the first known evidence of vocal dialect presence in Costa Rican populations of yellow-naped amazons (Wright, 1996).
 In 2005, Wright et al. resampled contact calls in Costa Rica and found that the acoustic variation discovered in 1996 exhibited both geographic and temporal stability.
-Subsequent studies conducted by Wright et al. also revealed dramatic population declines for yellow-naped amazon populations in Costa Rica (Wright et al., 2019).
-Their data, collected in 2016, contributed to a 2017 change in status for yellow-naped amazons from threatened to endangered by BirdLife International (2017).
-The main causes of decline in this species are habitat destruction and poaching for the pet trade (Wright et al., 2019).
-A recent paper by Dupin et al. (2020) expanded on previously published population data by Wright et al. (2019) to incorporate population counts of the species in Nicaragua, Honduras, Guatemala, and Mexico.
-Their report recommends in situ conservation methods for this species, such as nest protection and enforcement of poaching repercussions; however, it is possible that with persistent declines, ex situ methods would need to be implemented, such as captive breeding and reintroduction.
+Subsequent studies have also revealed dramatic population declines for yellow-naped amazon populations both in Costa Rica (Wright et al., 2019), and in more northern parts of their MesoAmerican range including Nicaragua, Honduras, Guatemala, and Mexico (Dupin et al. (2020) Both papers recommend in situ conservation methods for this species, such as nest protection and enforcement of poaching repercussions; however, it is possible that with persistent declines, ex situ methods would need to be implemented, such as captive breeding and reintroduction.

 Seasonally dry tropical forests of Mesoamerica have undergone extreme denudation as a result of agricultural expansion over the last several decades (Chazdon et al., 2011).
 Consequently, yellow-naped amazon habitat has become progressively more fragmented, a pattern which could have detrimental genetic and cultural effects.
 As geographic distance between populations grows, gene flow and social interaction can become non-existent, resulting in reproductive or social isolation (Laiolo & Tella, 2007; Simberloff, 1995).
 While extensive dialect and population studies have been performed in the southern portion of the yellow-naped amazon range, no data exists regarding the vocal patterns of this species in its northern range.